kevinlondon/kevinlondon.github.io/_posts/2022-01-13-load-testing-guide.md

 ---
 layout: post
-title: Load Testing and Lessons Learned
+title: Load Testing at Scale and Lessons Learned
 date: 2022-01-13 20:00:01.000000000 -07:00
 ---

-I once designed a service to handle hundreds of thousands of requests per second with a tight latency threshold.
-I theorized how to build such a system, and designed for it during the design process.
-I never built something that would actually need to handle that level of traffic.
-How would I know if it would work at scale?
+I once designed a service to handle hundreds of thousands of requests per second with tight latency requirements.
+Any slowness or errors would negatively impact the customers' experience.
+How would I know if the service would work as designed at peak traffic?
+I never built something that would actually need to handle that kind of scale.

 We needed to simulate the projected traffic to the service to check if it could meet the requirements, a process known as load testing.
 We built the first version of the service, prepared a comprehensive load test, alerted everyone that we were going to run it, and started the test.

 We dialed up the load testing traffic to the service.
-5%...
+5% of its projected traffic... no issue.
 10%...
-15%... of its projected traffic.
-No issue.
-At 20%, the service fell over.
-We saw skyrocketing latency and a dramatically increased errors.
-We pulled the plug on the test run and evaluated what to do next.
+15%... still good.
+At 20%, however, latency skyrocketed.
+Errors increased.
+The service completely fell over.
+We pulled the plug on the test and evaluated what to do next.

-This can sound like a nightmare scenario but we built and ran the load test to tell us just this kind of information!
-If the service can't sustain its required load, I'd much rather find that out under a controlled circumstance than when customers go to use it and can't.
+This can sound like a nightmare scenario.
+We only hit 1/5 of the required traffic before it died?
+But we built and ran the load test to tell us just this kind of information!
+If the service can't sustain its required load, I'd rather find that out under a controlled circumstance than when customers go to use it and can't.